Last Updated: March 2026

 | Building transfer (investment) | 2.0% of assessed value |

-| Mortgage registration | 0.4% of loan amount (0.1% for qualified primary residence) |
+| Mortgage registration | 0.4% of loan (0.1% for qualifying primary residence) |

-Real Estate Acquisition Tax (不動産取得税 - Fudousan Shutoku Zei)
+Real Estate Acquisition Tax (不動産取得税, Fudousan Shutoku Zei)

-| Property Type | Tax Rate |
+| Property type | Tax rate |

 |---|---|